openstack-archive/bareon/README.md

 ### contrib

-This directory contains third party code that is not a part of fuel-agent itself but can be used together with fuel-agent.
+This directory contains third party code that is not a part of bareon itself but can be used together with bareon.

 ### debian